TeuxDeux

 • About TeuxDeux

-"If you're looking for a simple to‑do app that just does what it’s supposed to do, then TeuxDeux is a very good choice.
-No fuss, just a planner with an overview of your tasks for that week.
-Nothing more, nothing less."
+"If you're looking for a simple to-do app that just does what it's supposed to do, then TeuxDeux is a very good choice.
+No frills, just a planner with an overview of your tasks for the week.
+Nothing more and nothing less."

 Ruud Caris